chris-arvs/Digital-image-processing/README.md

 ->Compare MSE and PSNR between original and reconstructed image for each method(nearest,bilinear and cubic)

 Notes:The result of downsampled image is given for upsample in each case.
-MSE(mean square error):is a metric that counts the quality of reconstructed image compare to original the smallest the better!
+MSE(mean square error):is a metric that counts the quality of reconstructed image compare to original.
+The smallest the better!
 Aliasing: is an effect that causes different signals to become indistinguishable when sampled.
 It also often refers to the distortion or artifact that results when a signal reconstructed from samples is different from the original continuous